Ballo-02/DAB-FM-HackRF-Transmit/README.md

 ### `src/values.txt`
 Holds a list of configerable values which can be run with -v parameter

-### `src/launch.sh`
-This is created when running and deleted once the main.py script is killed.
-This bash script launches the xterminals at once with the chosen configeration

 ### `src/temp/config_file_real1.ini`
 Contains the configeration for transmitting the DAB station which can be edited manually or with the script (ODR-DabMod)